DavidWWest/Grey-Side/README.md

 It will contain information about the company's mission and philosophy, associated products, and it will give the user the ability to read up on the basic structure of how all the products will work

+Each project is linked to their respective repositories.
+Each project has a wiki that goes into deeper detail about the project that its under.

-The different projects are as follows:
+The different repository is as follows:

+## [Advertising]:

 ## [Game Space](https://github.com/s24569/The-Game-Space):